Crypho/cordova-plugin-secure-storage/README.md

 ##Platform details

 #### iOS
-On iOS secrets are stored directly in the KeyChain.
+On iOS secrets are stored directly in the KeyChain through the [SSKeychain](https://github.com/soffes/sskeychain) library.

 #### Android
 On Android there does not exist an equivalent of the iOS KeyChain.
 The ``SecureStorage`` API is implemented as follows: